 Aulat "Omni" Lawal, LMT, NCTMB, ABMP Member

 Omni is an experienced massage professional with clinical and therapeutic experience.
 She practices a number of massage modalities including Swedish, deep tissue, pre and postnatal, neuromuscular/trigger point therapy, myofascial therapy, sports massage and aromatherapy.
 She has a background in physical therapy and nursing, and is nationally certified and licensed in the District of Columbia and in Maryland.
 She is a member of the Associated Bodywork Massage Professionals (ABMP).
 She graduated from the National Massage Therapy Institute.
 Her family is the most important thing in the world to her and she does a lot of volunteer work as a way to give back to the community.

 Chelsey Cooper, LMT, NCTMB, ABMP member

 Chelsey is a graduate of the National Massage Therapy Institute.
 After her years as a dancer she found interest in learning more about the body and how to help others live and move more efficiently within their own.
-She believes that massage can not only improve one's health but can help an individual discover a more peaceful way of wellbeing.
-Chelsey's main focus is in Swedish and deep tissue massage but is inspired and eager to explore other modalities and continue her education.
-Her goal is to meet each client's need and promote relaxation and stress relief through a purposeful, caring touch.
-She is nationally certified and licensed in Washington DC and Maryland.
+She believes that massage can not only improve one’s health but can help an individual discover a more peaceful way of wellbeing.
+Chelsey’s main focus is in deep tissue and neuromuscular therapy.
+Her goal is to meet each client’s need and promote relaxation and stress relief through a purposeful, caring touch.
+She is nationally certified and licensed in Washington DC.